kumahq/kuma/docs/madr/decisions/030-extended-global-insights.md

 #### How to get data

 Most of this data is already computed.
 To assemble this, we need:
-- `services` are mostly present in `MeshInsight`, missing part is `internalByStatus` data.
-We need to extend `MeshInsight.Services` with this information.
-Moreover, we need to aggregate this to get the overall count.
+- `services` We can easily extract this information from `ServiceInsight`, we only need to aggregate them to get the overall count.
-- `dataplanes` are present in `MeshInsight.Dataplanes` we only need to aggregate them to get the overall count.
+- `dataplanes` are present in `MeshInsight.Dataplanes`, we only need to aggregate them to get the overall count.
 - `zones` info can be extracted and aggregated from `ZoneInsight`
 - `policies` are present in `MeshInsight.Policies` we just need to aggregate them to get the overall count.